 In the ordinary course of business, the Company may provide indemnification of varying scope and terms to vendors, lessors, business partners and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties.
 In addition, the Company has entered into indemnification agreements with members of its board of directors and executive officers that will require the Company, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors or officers.
-The maximum potential amount of future payments the Company has not incurred any material costs as a result of such indemnifications.
+The maximum potential amount of future payments the Company could be required to make under these indemnification agreements is, in many cases, unlimited.
+To date, the Company has not incurred any material costs as a result of such indemnifications.
 The Company does not believe that the outcome of any claims under indemnification arrangements will have a material effect on its financial position, results of operations or cash flows, and it has not accrued any liabilities related to such obligations in its consolidated financial statements as of December 31, 2018 or 2017.